trustxiaoqinwang/Microeconometrics_TA_Session/Session3/content of Session3.md

 &ensp;
     ![root](Figures/root.png)
 &ensp;
-  - change the default directory to my directory &ensp;
+  - change the default directory to your directory.(* it seems that the directory cannot include numbers, please try by yourself!*)
+&ensp;
     ![change_before](Figures/change1.png)
 &ensp;